sasrmnj/sas_unit_testing/docs/index.md

 ```

 ## 2 - Initializing the framework
-Before you can do any work with the framework, you must initialize it.
+Before using the framework, you must initialize it.
 This is done through the `ut_setup` function:
 ```sas
 %ut_setup;
 ```

-This function can be used as well to reset the framework.
+Tip: this function can be used as well to reset the framework.

 ## 3 - Enabling code coverage
 Code coverage is a feature that measures how much the source code is executed by a test suite.
 The frameworks implements its own code coverage module to offer more flexibility than the native SAS code coverage tool (in particular, this module allows nested macro functions).\